niki864/niki864.github.io/_posts/2018-02-23-works-bostoncrime.md

 Will be working on a neural network to predict hotspots for the upcoming months.
 Will be interesting to see if that actually happens IRL.
 Leave your comments or feel free to contact me with suggestions.

-## License
+## Codebase and License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Here's the full github repo for [this project](https://github.com/niki864/BostonCrime).
+This project is licensed under the MIT License - see the *LICENSE.md* file located in my github repo for more details.

 ## Acknowledgments